PostHog/posthog.com/contents/docs/privacy/gdpr-compliance.md

 ### Step 1: Choose a hosting provider

-We recommend using PostHog Cloud EU for GDPR compliance, though you can use PostHog Cloud (US) if you follow additional steps to protect user data.
+We recommend using PostHog Cloud EU for GDPR compliance, though you can use PostHog Cloud US if you follow additional steps to protect user data.
 If self-hosting, the steps will depend on where you're hosting your data.

 ### Step 2: Deploy PostHog

 If using PostHog Cloud EU, simply follow the steps in the onboarding process to start sending events.
 Read our [integration documentation](/docs/integrate) for more information on sending events to PostHog.

 Deploying PostHog onto your own infrastructure is straightforward and we provide support to help with any issues you encounter.
-You can follow our [standard deployment guides](https://posthog.com/docs/self-host) to get started, or [arrange a demo](https://posthog.com/book-a-demo) to see it in action first.
+You can follow our [standard deployment guides](https://posthog.com/docs/self-host) to get started.

 ### Step 3: Security configuration